wangtotang/ProGuardRules/README.md

 ### LICENSE

-    Copyright 2017 the ProGuardRules author
+    Copyright 2017 the ProGuardRules Author

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.